WHERE DOES YOUR EXPERIENCE OF ANGER COME FROM?

 In both situations, your body is in a kind of survival mode.
 You are reacting instinctively and not responding thoughtfully.
 While this may prove effective for the near car accident, it is not as effective with social interaction.

 Not all needs drive us into survival mode, but most unmet needs are surprisingly taxing.
-Thinking that a photocopier is good-for-nothing, could be a reaction to a need for ease or effectiveness, that was made worse by a need for food or exercise.
+Thinking that a photocopier is a good-for-nothing, could be a reaction to a need for ease or effectiveness, that was made worse by a need for food or exercise.

 Section 15: Exercise

 How did others express anger during your childhood?
 What are some of your beliefs about anger?
 Can you find characteristic behaviors you may have learned from your family growing up?
-How did women express anger when you were growing up?
+How did women express anger when they were growing up?
 How did men?
 How did your role models or your close friends?
 Think about possible needs these people were attempting to fulfill while expressing anger.

 Think back to the previous exercise.
 Try to recognize some needs that were not being met that may have contributed to the conflicts you have written about.
 Be as objective as possible with this.

 Meanwhile, continue to track conflicts.
-Along with these conflicts, write down unmet needs of both you and others.
-For your own needs, think in both the broad scheme of things and in individual circumstance.
+Along with these conflicts, write down the unmet needs of both you and others.
+For your own needs, think in both the broad scheme of things and in individual circumstances.
 Think about reaching broader needs as a goal.
 Maybe you want consistency in your life or maybe you want closeness.
 Imagine what your life would look like with these needs met.
 Write it down.